With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreDakota Boys And Girls Ranch Western Plains Prtf is a mental health clinic in Burleigh County, North Dakota, located at 1227 North 35th Street, 58501 zip code.
 Dakota Boys And Girls Ranch Western Plains Prtf offers telemedicine/telehealth and residential treatment.
-Dakota Boys And Girls Ranch Western Plains Prtf provides group therapy, individual psychotherapy and couples/family therapy to children / adolescents.
-Dakota Boys And Girls Ranch Western Plains Prtf also supports people with PTSD, children/adolescents with serious emotional disturbance and people with traumatic brain injury.
-Some other services provided by Dakota Boys And Girls Ranch Western Plains Prtf include suicide prevention services, supported employment and case management.
+Dakota Boys And Girls Ranch Western Plains Prtf provides cognitive behavioral therapy, psychotropic medication and trauma therapy to children / adolescents.
+Dakota Boys And Girls Ranch Western Plains Prtf also supports clients referred from the court/judicial system, people with traumatic brain injury and people with PTSD.
+Some other services provided by Dakota Boys And Girls Ranch Western Plains Prtf include case management, integrated primary care services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.